GoogleCloudPlatform/flask-talisman/README.md

-# Talisman for Flask
+# Talisman: HTTP security headers for Flask

-Talisman is a small Flask extension that configures a few simple countermeasures against common web application security issues.
+Talisman is a small Flask extension that handles setting HTTP headers that can help protect against a few common web application security issues.

 The default configuration: